RohanAwhad/async-grpo/Readme.md

 ## High Performance and Accurate

 At the time of writting (april 7th 2025), we benchmarked our library against verl and trl and got a 40% throughput improvement against [Verl](https://github.com/volcengine/verl) and >10x against [TRL](https://github.com/huggingface/trl/blob/main/trl/trainer/grpo_trainer.py#L98).
+For more information and steps to reproduce, please read the detailed blog post [here](https://ai-innovation.team/blog/async-grpo-blog).

 NOTE: experiments done on 2 8xH100 nodes, we used the same setup as [Deepscaler](https://github.com/agentica-project/deepscaler/) to test our library on both accuracy and throughput.